WHATS HOT

 Ovarian Cysts

-that occur during can be Harmful to both the and if not evaluated and treated with care.
-Many cysts resolve themselves, however some will require medical .
+that occur during can be Harmful to both the mother and child if not evaluated and treated with .
+Many resolve themselves, however some will require medical treatment.

-Problems can occur with cysts during pregnancy, especially if the cysts are large or cancerous, complex, or pose a threat to the ’s because of their location.
+Problems can occur with ovarian cysts during , especially if the cysts are large or cancerous, complex, or pose a threat to the baby’s because of their location.
 If the ovarian cysts are just simple fluid-filled cysts that are small and benign, your doctor may put you on bed rest with specific instructions to encourage your body to resolve the issue.
 If the cysts are large, or if pathology is suspected, then simple monitoring may not be an option.

 If you’re pregnant and have ovarian cysts, it’s important to discuss all of your treatment options with your doctor.
 If the cysts rupture or twist on themselves, it can cut off blood flow to the ovary and cause severe pain.
-This can also result in a or premature .
+This can also result in a miscarriage or premature labor.

-Make sure to ask your doctor any questions you have so that you can make the decision for your health and the health of your baby.
+Make sure to ask your doctor any questions you have so that you can make the best decision for your and the health of your baby.

 Previous Article